MohammadB88/model-as-a-service/README.md

 ![audience_1.png](img/audience_1.png)
 ![audience_portal_content_1.png](img/audience_portal_content_1.png)

-**Attention:** These portal configurations are based on these files [models-aas repo - Portal Configurations](https://github.com/rh-aiservices-bu/models-aas/tree/main/deployment/3scale/portal). **Hoever** some files in the Repository have been updated, as the original versions on the repo did not create the pages correctly and a few are non-functional.
+⚠️ **Note:** These portal configurations are based on these files [models-aas repo - Portal Configurations](https://github.com/rh-aiservices-bu/models-aas/tree/main/deployment/3scale/portal). **However** some files in the Repository have been updated, as the original versions on the repo did not create the pages correctly and a few are non-functional.

-- In this directory, go to this path (*Navigate to the following directory in your cloned repo*): [deployment/3scale/portal](deployment/3scale/portal).
+- In this directory, navigate to the following directory in your cloned repo: [deployment/3scale/portal](deployment/3scale/portal).
 - From the *"deployment/3scale/portal"* folder, apply all necessary modifications to the relevant pages.
 Then make sure to *"Save and Publish"*, both the *Draft* and *Published* versions.
-- **Structure:** The content of this folder are arranged following the same organization of the site. (*The content of this folder are organized to match the layout of the Developer Portal site.*)
+- **Structure:** The content of this folder are organized to match the layout of the Developer Portal site.

-⚠️ **Note:** New Pages may have to be created with the type depending of the type of content (html, javascript, css), some others have only to be modified.
-(*Some pages may need to be created.
+⚠️ **Note:** Some pages may need to be created.
 Choose the type based on the content (HTML, JavaScript, CSS).
-Others may already exist and only need to be updated.*)
+Others may already exist and only need to be updated.

 ⚠️ **Note:** DO NOT FORGET to save and publish both the *Draft* and *Published*.